Applying for a Tier 2 & Tier 5 Sponsorship LicenceAdmin2020-10-06T10:17:03+00:00

 What happens if the application is refused?

-If the sponsor licence application is refused, an organisation will not be able to make another application until 6 months after the date of the UKVI decision letter refusing the application, also known as the ‘cooling off period’.
+If the sponsor licence application is refused, the company will not be able to make another application for at least 6 months after the date of the UKVI decision letter refusing the application, also known as the ‘cooling off period’.
 Therefore, it is very important that the application and supporting documents are correctly submitted.

 Furthermore, there is no right of appeal for sponsor licence refusals.